department-of-veterans-affairs/vets-api/docs/setup/setup_with_binstubs.md

 Binstubs allows you to almost completely setup your computer to run `vets-api`

-_Caveat:_ Only MacOSX is supported as of 5/16/24.
+_Caveat:_ Only macOS is supported as of 5/16/24.
 More OS support is not yet planned.

 ## How to Choose